How cannabis affects your liver

 Existing research shows that activating ECS receptors with endocannabinoids may have a big impact on the liver — either helping or harming.
 So how does cannabis, a plant that activates these same receptors, impact the liver?

 The effects of cannabis on the liver have mostly been studied in populations with liver disease — not healthy livers.
-That said, one small study did look at the influence of chronic cannabis use on liver function in general.
+That said, one small study did look at the influence of chronic cannabis use on liver function in general, including cannabis and liver inflammation.

 In this study, researchers found no significant differences in liver function for those with higher levels of THC markers in their blood.
 But they did find slightly better liver function for those with higher THC-OH levels.
-This research was limited due to a small sample size but suggests that chronic medical marijuana use doesn’t negatively impact liver health for healthy individuals.
+This research was limited due to a small sample size but suggests that chronic medical marijuana use doesn’t negatively impact liver health for healthy individuals, proving well for the hepatotoxicity of cannabis.

-Other research looks at cannabis and liver health relative to specific conditions or symptoms.
+Other research looks at the effects of cannabis on the liver relative to specific conditions or symptoms.
 For example, researchers investigated cannabis’s effects on alcoholic liver disease (ALD).
 Heavy, long term alcohol use causes ALD and cannabis may serve a protective role for this disease.

 One very broad study found that those with the highest levels of medical marijuana use had significantly lower levels of ALD at all stages of the disease.
-These heavy cannabis users saw a 45% reduction in steatosis, or alcoholic fatty liver disease, a 40% reduction in steatohepatitis, or alcoholic hepatitis, a 55% reduction in alcoholic cirrhosis and fibrosis, and an impressive 75% reduction in hepatocellular carcinoma, or liver cancer.
+These heavy cannabis users saw a 45% reduction in steatosis, or alcoholic fatty liver disease, a 40% reduction in steatohepatitis, or alcoholic hepatitis, a 55% reduction in alcoholic cirrhosis and fibrosis, and an impressive 75% reduction in hepatocellular carcinoma, or liver cancer, showing the relationship between cannabis and liver inflammation.

 Another study, which tied lower levels of ALD to CBD use, seems to suggest that cannabis use (or even just CBD) may actually be protective against the deadly long term effects of alcohol use.

-One study found that cannabis can protect the livers of patients suffering from psychosis — lowering the risk of steatosis.
+One study found that the effects of cannabis can protect the livers of patients suffering from psychosis — lowering the risk of steatosis.

-Animal models also show evidence that cannabis use can improve symptoms of hepatic encephalopathy, likely via the anti-inflammatory properties of cannabis.
+Animal models also show evidence that cannabis use can improve symptoms of hepatic encephalopathy, likely via the anti-inflammatory properties of cannabis and liver inflammation.
 Unfortunately, there have been no human studies on this condition to confirm the results.

 CBD oil and the liver